amzn/selling-partner-api-docs/references/catalog-items-api/catalogItemsV0.md

 **Operation: listCatalogItems**

 #### Description
 Returns a list of items and their attributes, based on a search query or item identifiers that you specify.
 When based on a search query, provide the Query parameter and optionally, the QueryContextId parameter.
 When based on item identifiers, provide a single appropriate parameter based on the identifier type, and specify the associated item value.

 MarketplaceId is always required.
+At least one of Query, SellerSKU, UPC, EAN, ISBN, JAN is also required.

 This operation returns a maximum of ten products and does not return non-buyable products.